mrcdb/mrcdb.github.io/index.md

 # Education

-**PhD Candidate in Computer and Control Engineering** at [Polytechnic University of Turin](http://www.phd-dauin.polito.it/), Turin IT [nov 2016 - ongoing]
+**PhD in Computer and Control Engineering** at [Polytechnic University of Turin](http://www.phd-dauin.polito.it/), Turin IT [nov 2016 - jul 2020]

-Working on a research topic on "Trusted and secure networks" within the [TORSEC](https://security.polito.it) Computer and Network Security Group of Politecnico di Torino.
-My main focus is on researching and prototyping architectures to enable security mechanisms on a softwarised network infrastructure, i.e. based on cloud and NFV principles.
-In this regard, my work focuses on application of Trusted Computing mechanisms and technologies (e.g. the Trusted Platform Module) to this multi-domain environment.
+Worked on a research topic on "Security and trust in a Network Functions Virtualisation Infrastructure" within the [TORSEC](https://security.polito.it) Computer and Network Security Group of Politecnico di Torino.
+My main focus was on researching and prototyping architectures to enable security mechanisms on a softwarised network infrastructure, i.e. based on cloud and NFV principles.
+In this regard, my work focused on application of Trusted Computing mechanisms and technologies (e.g. the Trusted Platform Module) to this multi-domain environment.

 **M.Sc in Computer Engineering - Emphasis on Networking** *magna cum laude* at [Polytechnic University of Turin](https://www.polito.it), Turin IT [oct 2013 -